PoisotLab/ms_metaweb_transfer/README.md

 that human footprint affects more than the risk of species extinction [@Marco2018ChaHum], and can lead to changes in interaction structure.

-Related to the last point, @Cirtwill2019QuaFra showed that network inference techniques based on Bayesian approaches would perform far better in the presence of an interaction-level informative prior; the desirable properties of such a prior would be that it is expressed as a probability, preferably representing a Bernoulli event, the value of which would be representative of relevant biological processes (probability of predation in this case).
+@Cirtwill2019QuaFra showed that network inference techniques based on Bayesian approaches would perform far better in the presence of an interaction-level informative prior; the desirable properties of such a prior would be that it is expressed as a probability, preferably representing a Bernoulli event, the value of which would be representative of relevant biological processes (probability of predation in this case).
 We argue that the probability returned at the very last step of our framework may serve as this informative prior; indeed, the output of our analysis can be used in subsequent steps, also possibly involving expert elicitation to validate some of the most strongly recommended interactions.
-One important *caveat* to keep in mind when working with interaction inference is that interactions can never really be true negatives (in the current state of our methodological framework and data collection limitations); this renders the task of validating a model through the usual application of binary classification statistics very difficult [although see @Strydom2021RoaPre for a discussion of alternative suggestions].
+One important *caveat* to keep in mind when working with interaction inference is that interactions can never really be true negatives (in the current state of our methodological framework and data collection limitations); this renders the task of validating a model through the usual application of binary classification statistics very difficult [although see
+@Strydom2021RoaPre for a discussion of alternative suggestions].
 The other way through which our framework can be improved is by substituting the predictors that are used for transfer.
 For example, in the presence of information on species traits that are known to be predictive of species interactions, one might want to rely on functional rather than phylogenetic distances -- in food webs, body size (and allometrically related variables) has been established as such a variable [@Brose2006ConRes]; the identification of relevant functional traits is facilitated by recent methodological developments [@Rosado2013GoiBac].

-It should be noted that @Xing2021RisEco highlight phylogenetic relatedness as one of the core components of network comparison at the global scale.
-In this case study, we have embedded the original metaweb using t-SVD, because it lends itself to an RDPG reconstruction, which is known to capture the consequences of evolutionary processes [@DallaRiva2016ExpEvo];
-this being said, there are other ways to embed graphs [@Arsov2019NetEmb;
+Finally, it should be noted that the framework we have presented is amenable to changes lending to applicability to a broad range of potential scenarios.
+For example in this case study we have embedded the original metaweb using t-SVD, because it lends itself to an RDPG reconstruction, which is known to capture the consequences of evolutionary processes [@DallaRiva2016ExpEvo]; this being said, there are other ways to embed graphs [@Arsov2019NetEmb; @Cai2017ComSur;
-@Cai2017ComSur; @Cao2019NetEmb], which can be used as alternatives.
+@Cao2019NetEmb], which can be used as alternatives.
+Regarding the transfer step it is possible to use distinct trees if working with distinct clades (such as pollination networks) or an alternative measure of similarity (transfer medium) such as information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].
+Most importantly, although we focus on a trophic system, it is an established fact that different (non-trophic) interactions do themselves interact with and influence the outcome of trophic interactions [see *e.g.*
+@Kawatsu2021AreNet; @Kefi2012MorMea].
+Future development of metaweb inference techniques should cover the prediction of multiple interaction types.

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,